jgrayson-apl/OoklaSpeedtest/README.md

 This demo is built as a static web application.

-1) This code **MUST** be deployed to _your own_ web accessible location; it can **NOT** be hosted on Esri infrastructure.
+> **IMPORTANT** - This code _MUST_ be deployed to _your own_ web accessible location; it can _NOT_ be hosted on Esri infrastructure

-2) Download and copy the root folder to a web accessible location\
+1) Download and copy the root folder to a web accessible location
-3) Update the configuration parameters in ./config/application.json
+2) Update the configuration parameters in ./config/application.json

 ## Configure